MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

     - For **Redirect URI**, change the dropdown to **Public client (mobile & desktop)** and set the value to `https://login.microsoftonline.com/common/oauth2/nativeclient`.

 1. Choose **Register**.
 On the next page, copy the values of the **Application (client) ID** and **Directory (tenant) ID** and save them, you will need them later.

+> [!NOTE]
+> Developers can log in with a work or school account to register an app in an Entra ID directory, or log in with a personal account (MSA) that is a guest in an Entra ID directory.
+> If developers do not have an Entra ID directory, they can get one for free from the M365 Developer Program.

 ### Configure for delegated authentication